35 Easy Cast Iron Recipes for the Holidays

 The aroma of this roast slowly cooking in the oven is absolutely mouthwatering.
 It gives the home such a cozy feeling, even on the chilliest winter days. —Anita Osborne, Thomasburg, Ontario

 Fans of French onion soup will gobble up this comforting casserole.
 The 30-minute side dish would be a nice accompaniment to beef entrees.—Margaret McClatchey, Loveland, Colorado

 Grape jelly and chili sauce are the secrets that make these meatballs so fantastic.
-If I’m serving them at a party, I make the meatballs and sauce in advance and reheat them right before guests arrive. —Irma Schnuelle, Manitowoc, Wisconsin
+If I’m serving them at a party, I prepare the meatballs and sauce in advance and reheat them right before guests arrive. —Irma Schnuelle, Manitowoc, Wisconsin

 Shallots, basil and broth rev up the taste of this nutritious vegetable medley.
 The bright color and fresh flavors will dress up your plate! —Clara Coulston, Washington Court House, Ohio.

 These delicious salmon fillets are wonderful for company since they take only a few minutes to prepare, yet they taste like you fussed.
 I receive requests for the recipe every time I serve them.

 I used to avoid sweet potatoes as a child, mostly because they came out of a can.
 When I heard of the many health benefits, I began trying fresh sweet potatoes with my husband.
 We like to make fries with different toppings like cinnamon sugar or cayenne pepper, and then we discovered how awesome they are with blue cheese. —Katrina Krumm, Apple Valley, Minnesota